ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/construct-constructor-property.md

 <RecommendedItem />

-This rule enforces that constructors of CDK Construct classes have specific parameter names: `scope, id` or `scope, id, props`.
+This rule enforces that CDK Construct `constructor` follows standard property patterns.

-All Construct constructors should follow a consistent parameter naming pattern to maintain uniformity and predictability across the codebase.
+All Construct constructors should follow a consistent property pattern to maintain uniformity across the codebase.

 Note: Additional parameters are allowed after the first three, as long as the initial parameters follow the prescribed pattern.

 (This rule applies only to classes that extends from `Construct`.)

+#### Enforced Property Patterns

+- Naming: `scope, id` or `scope, id, props`
+- Types:
+  - `scope`: Construct type
+  - `id`: string type

 ---